 The Joint Committee for Vaccination and Immunisation (JCVI) published its final advice on 2 December which can be found by clicking here.

-The NHS is now inviting people 40 and over to book their vaccination appointment via the national booking system:
+The NHS is now inviting people aged 25 and over to book their vaccination appointment via the national booking system: https://www.nhs.uk/conditions/coronavirus-covid-19/coronavirus-vaccination/book-coronavirus-vaccination/ or by calling 119.

-This age criteria is changing regulary, and we know people will be eager to get protected but we would ask people not to contact the NHS to get an appointment until they are contacted.
+We know people will be eager to get protected but we would ask people not to contact the NHS to get an appointment until they are contacted.
 The NHS is working hard to make sure those at greatest risk are offered the vaccine first.
-Please don’t worry if you haven’t been contacted by your GP for a vaccination yet, appointments will be offered as they become available.
+Please don’t worry if you haven’t been contacted yet, appointments will be offered as they become available.

 More information can be found by visiting: www.healthierlsc.co.uk/CovidVaccination